7 Ways to Get Around the PDT Rule

 Many foreign brokers will also only allow you to fund your account through a direct wire transfer.

-Make sure to find a trusted broker as using foreign brokers can be risky.
+Make sure to find a trusted broker because using foreign brokers can be risky.

 PROS: You can trade as many times as you want without having a $25,000 minimum balance.